 Now picture, if you can, Mark Sainsbury sitting in his garden marvelling over the enormousness of his nectarines whilst explaining to you what the seven characteristics of life are.

-Creating an image that your child can relate to and remember will increase recall and help make studying at least a little more fun.
+Creating an image that your teen can relate to and remember will increase recall and maybe even make studying at least a little more fun.

-Back when I was at high school, there was a particularly bad morning cartoon called ‘IR Baboon’.
+Back when I was at high school, there was a cartoon called ‘IR Baboon’.

-Not only did this show entertain me while I ate breakfast, it also helped me remember for physics that voltage was equal to current times resistance (or V = IR) – because the I and R are found on the same side of the equation.
+Not only did this show entertain me (judge if you must), it also helped me remember — for physics — that voltage was equal to current multiplied by resistance (V = IR) — because the I and R are found on the same side of the equation.